 2.1

-Developing and promoting programs for members 55 years of age and older to keep them informed as to matters pertinent to their particular status, age wise.
+Developing and promoting programs for members 55 years of age and older, or who have been in practice for 25 years or more, to keep them informed as to matters pertinent to their particular status, whether relating to their age, length or type of practice, or interest in continuing to contribute to the legal profession .

 2.2

-Providing the opportunity and forum for members of the Washington State Bar Association to exchange ideas in areas particularly of interest to members in the designated age group and to engage in educational and related activities in connection with the continuing legal education committee of the Washington State Bar Association, and to set up social engagements.
+Providing the opportunity and forum for members of the Washington State Bar Association to exchange ideas in areas particularly of interest to members in the designated age and/or length of practice groups and to engage in educational and related activities in connection with the continuing legal education committee of the Washington State Bar Association, and to maintain communication through a newsletter or other means, and/or set up social engagements.

 2.3